 Out of Order: The episode where Sarmoti first moves in with Larry and Kate was the second to last episode aired!

 Schedule Slip: The show went on a weeks-long hiatus after "One Man's Meat Is Another Man's Girlfriend" aired due to low ratings.
-By the time three of the last five episodes were aired in a single night in mid-December, it had been canceled.
+The show was canceled a month later and the last three episodes were burned off in a single night in December.

 Unfinished Episode: The episode "The Lost Tale" was not finished when the show got cancelled, and thus is included on the DVD in animatic form.